Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Try fly-fishing around fallen trees and under cut banks.

-The Brown Trout thrives in clear, coldwater streams and lakes to a lesser extent.
+Brown Trout thrive in clear, coldwater streams and lakes to a lesser extent.
 It is typically found in streams around dense cover, such as submerged logs, undercut banks or in deep water below riffles.
 It can be found in similar places throughout the Midwest where it is stocked.

 Brown Trout spawn during October and November, depositing their eggs in saucer-shaped nests called redds, which are dug by the female in the clean gravel lining the bottom of spring-fed streams.
-The redd is made by the fish while lying on its side and rapidly beating its tail in an up-and-down motion, letting the current to move the gravel slightly downstream.
-Up to two males then move alongside the female and the eggs and sperm are deposited simultaneously into the redd.
+The redd is made by the fish while lying on its side and rapidly beating its tail in an up-and-down motion, letting the current move the gravel slightly downstream.
+Up to two males then move alongside the female and the eggs and sperm are deposited at the same time into the redd.
 The female then moves to the upstream edge of the redd, again beating its tail on the stream bottom, burying the eggs in gravel.
 After spawning is complete, the eggs are abandoned.
 The eggs incubate through the winter, hatch during late winter, and the tiny fry emerge from the gravel during the first warm days of spring.
 This whole process is temperature dependent.
-With a constant water temperature of 50 degrees F hatching occurs in 41 days.
+With a constant water temperature of 50 degrees F, hatching occurs in 41 days.
 The number of eggs produced depends on fish size.
 An 8-inch mature brown trout may spawn 200 eggs, while a 10-pound female might spawn over 8,000 eggs.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.